tnrajpara/random-quote-generator/README.md

-# random-quote-generator
-generate some random quotes
+I created this app just for timepass this app generate random quote